Temporal Routing in Static Networks: The Schedule Completion Problem: Hardness of Constrained TEDSC

-A consequence of \Cref{thm:length-w-hard-on-p3} is that there is no $\FPT$ algorithm for $\lenTEDSC$ parameterized by the number of vertices unless $\P = \NP$.
+A consequence of \Cref{thm:length-w-hard-on-p3} is that there is no $\XP$ algorithm for $\lenTEDSC$ parameterized by $n$ unless $\P = \NP$.
 Furthermore, this holds even when the instances are restricted to simple graphs like paths or star graphs.

-\begin{corollary} $\lenTEDSC$ parameterized by $n$ is $\paraNP$-hard, even if limited to instances where $G$ is a bidirected path or star respectively. \end{corollary}
+\begin{corollary} $\lenTEDSC$ parameterized by $n$ is $\paraNP$-hard, even if $G$ is a bidirected path or star. \end{corollary}